openproblems-bio/website/content/NeurIPS_docs/submission/faq.md

 openproblems_bmmc_multiome_phase1.censor_dataset.output_mod2.h5ad
 ```

+{{< callout note >}}
+**Tip:** Modify the command above depending on the output you got from Nextflow.
+For example, if Nextflow tells you process `5f/5ff487` failed, you should be looking in the `work/5f/5ff487...` directory and not the `work/e2/7371b2..` directory.
+Use auto-completion to get the full name of the directory as Nextflow only displays the first 6 characters hash.
+{{</ callout >}}

 You can view the `exitcode`, `stdout` and `stderr` of this process by viewing the `.exitcode`, `.command.log` and `.command.err` files, respectively.

 In this case, an exception was thrown after the data was loaded because the method at hand is specifically designed for GEX+ADT and not GEX+ATAC data.